 The bill amends several sections of Washington state law regarding the reporting of fire losses by insurers.
 It introduces new requirements for insurers to report fire losses to the insurance commissioner within 90 days of closing a claim or making adjustments related to fire damage.
-The report must include specific information such as the zip code of the property, date of loss, amounts paid by the insurer, and the suspected cause of the loss, particularly if it may involve criminal activity.
-Additionally, if an insurer suspects that a fire loss is due to criminal activity, they are required to report this immediately to local or tribal law enforcement and the insurance commissioner.
+The report must include specific information such as the zip code of the property, the date of loss, the amount paid by the insurer, the suspected cause of the loss, and the insurer's company number.
+Additionally, if an insurer suspects that a fire loss may be due to criminal activity, they are required to report this immediately to local or tribal law enforcement and the insurance commissioner.

 Statutes affected: Original Bill: 42.56.400, 48.05.320, 48.50.040